Richsoul/My-first-game/README.md

 _finishing a playable build_
 * [goals for the week, should be finishing a playable game]
 Monday:
-- work on score labels()
+- work on score labels(complete)
 - add other objects to updateObstacles func(complete)
-- the furthest distance will be displayed in the beggingin of the game, on the wooden namaplate or elsewhere
 Tuesday:
-- make itemSpawner function
+- make itemSpawner function(complete)
-- make upgrade feature for shop scene
+- make upgrade feature for shop scene()
 Wednesday:
 - return to previous page button
 - keep working on itemSpawner(different reactions on every obstacle)